aws-actions/setup-sam/README.md

 > **Note**
 >
 > This is the recommended approach on supported platforms.
-It does not require Python to be installed, and is faster than the default installation method that uses `pip`.
+It does not require Python to be installed, and is faster than the default installation method.
 >
 > Currently supports Linux x86-64 runners.